conventional-changelog/commitlint/README.md

 * [conventional-changelog](https://git.io/v18sw) – Generate a changelog from conventional commit history
 * [commitizen](https://git.io/vwTym) – Simple commit conventions for internet citizens
+* [create-semantic-module](https://git.io/vFjFg) – CLI for quickly integrating commitizen and commitlint in new or existing projects

 ## License
 Copyright by @marionebl.
 All `commitlint` packages are released under the MIT license.